BorealBlizzard/BorealBlizzard.github.io/about.md

 title: About
 ---

-This website if for my deocmentation of my techie adventures, may it be internet exporation or hardware modding, who knows, only time will tell.
+This website is for the documentation of my techie adventures, may it be internet exploration or hardware modding, who knows, only time will tell.